crbl1122/beam_rust/README.md

-# Apache Beam and Rust: Meant to be together
+# Apache Beam and Rust: Made for each other